staticbackendhq/core/README.md

 Check the [contributing file](CONTRIBUTING.md) for details.

-## Help
+## How you can help

-If you're looking to help the project, here are some ways:
+If you're looking to help the project, here are multiple ways:

 * Use it and share your experiences.
 * Sponsor the development via GitHub sponsors.